cordeliafoo/wdi-project-4/README.md

 ### pagination mongoose query

 ## Acknowledgements:
 My truly amazing WDI9 classmates who have rendered help in all ways possible.
-Also thanks especially to Prima and Sharona for battling through the cloudinary direct upload with me; and also Yisheng for patiently helping me troubleshoot all my bugs.
+Also thanks especially to Prima and Sharona for battling through the cloudinary direct upload with me; and also to Yisheng for patiently helping me troubleshoot through all my bugs.